hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Strange things achieved, of which we've heard and seen
 >
-> They now move houses furnished and entire,
+> They now move houses furnished and entire[^147],
 >
 > With no more shock than whim you stir the fire;

+[^147]: We have lately had an account of an entire house furnished, in which were all the family, being removed a considerable distance from the original , with scarcely any perceptible convulsion.

+> A nail machine[^148] (some say the devil's in it)
 >
-> A nail machine (some say the devil's in it)
->
-> I'm told will make 10,000 nails a minute;
+> I'm told will make 10000 nails a minute;

->
+[^148]: A merchant of Gottenburg, of the name of Umgewitz, has invented a machine that will make 10,000 nails in a minute.

 > Fire-eaters now cool porridge with their breath,
 >
-> And we've stone-eaters, nearly starved to death.
+> And we've stone-eaters[^149], nearly starved to death.

->
+[^149]: The author was some time ago congratulating a celebrated stone-eater on his extraordinary powers, and the advantages he must derive from such an accommodating stomach these hard times, when the stone-eater openly told him, he had been nearly starved to death before he got his present engagement.

+***

+The subjects mentioned in figures 1, 2, 3, 4, 5, 6, and 7, allude to the projected improvements now going on.

+***

 > The soldier's humane trade must soon expire,
 >
 > As they by steam kill thousands at one fire;